 Michael Frackowiak: Imagine you have got people who like to look sharp and get all those benefits that we talked about before.
 One thing that they haven’t got is time to go over our site; think of what have they got already, what colours would match with their socks, etc. We value that.

-MT: What are the advices for someone who wants to have a start-up company like yours?
+MT: What is the advice for someone who wants to have a start-up company like yours?

-Michael Frackowiak: Although we solely concentrate on men, woman should look at buying some pockets square and getting their suit tailored as well.
+Michael Frackowiak: Although we solely concentrate on men, women should look at buying some pockets square and getting their suits tailored as well.
 Perhaps there is an idea for someone to start a business like that!

-A 2006 study called ‘Effect of Applicant’s clothing on interview’s decision making’ discussed framework that woman dressed more masculine influenced interviewer’s perception of their better management characteristics and decision making over those that did not have a tailored suit and accessories associated with it.
+A 2006 study called ‘Effect of Applicant’s clothing on interview’s decision making’ discussed the framework that women dressed more masculine influenced the interviewer’s perception of their better management characteristics and decision making over those that did not have a tailored suit and accessories associated with it.

-Women wearing a well tailored suit were perceived more forceful as well.
+Women wearing a well-tailored suit were perceived as more forceful as well.
 So, whoever is looking to start a business – I would go for that idea!

 But above all – the most important thing, and I have heard this before from somewhat successful people who started their business in the last 1-2 years, is that you should learn the SEO and online adverting first.
 You may have the best idea in the world, have a website, but if no one knows about it – you are doomed.

 This is the number one skill.
 Humans doubled the amount of content being produced these days compared to what was created from the beginning of the mankind up to 2006.
 It is astounding number of online content, including music, video, blogs, etc. There is one billion websites out there.
 You have to know how to advertise, otherwise you stand no chance.